 How to get started?
 When cutting on your faceting machine, you could start by cutting the stone to width.
 Cut the two step 1 facets at 90° at index settings 96 and 48.
 Alternate until the width is about 8.5 or 9 mm (to allow for progressing to finer laps).
 Then cut the four step 2 facets at 90° at 20-28-68-76.
 Alternate until length is 10.5 or 11 mm again allowing you to "sneak up" on the final 10 mm width when you pre-polish.

 How to proof-cut the outline in GemCad?
 The trick is to type in some coordinate points in GemCad's Points field in the 90° New Facet Info box.
 First a review of GemCad's coordinate system.
 GemCad's x axis increases to the right, and the y axis coordinate increases down in GemCad's top view.
 The z coordinate increases up out of the screen.
 GemCad's coordinate system is in arbitrary units, not millimeters.
 A cube of two units on a side is about as big as will fit on the screen.
-Our 8 by 10 stone needs to extend from -1 to 1 on the axis and from -0.8 to 0.8 on the axis.
+Our 8 by 10 stone needs to extend from -1 to 1 on the x axis and from -0.8 to 0.8 on the y axis.

 Set the Symmetry to 2-fold, mirror-image.
 Next, enter the point (0, 0.8, 0) on any of the 3 lines of the Points field of the New Facet Info box by typing "0 0.8 0" without the quotes.
 Whenever the mouse focus changes, GemCad will reformat it, adding in decimal point and some zeroes.
 Then enter an Angle of 90° and an Index of 96.
 Click the Apply/Cut button, and GemCad will cut the pair of girdle facets at 96-48.

 Next, enter the point (1,0,0) by typing "1 0 0" without the quotes on any of the 3 lines in the Points field.
 Then enter an Angle of 90° and an Index of 20.
 GemCad will cut four more girdle facets, and our girdle outline should be a long hexagon.
 You should see L/W=1.250 at the bottom status line.
-You might have noticed that the coordinates were zero.
+You might have noticed that the z coordinates were zero.
 Why zero?
 Well, the z coordinate is arbitrary since girdle facets are parallel to the line of sight in the top view, so our z coordinates could have been anything, and 0 is easy to type.

 OK.
 Now we need to cut our last set of four girdle facets.
 On the faceting machine, cut facets at 90°at 04-44-52-92.
 How deep?
 Cut until the outline shape looks pleasing and until you cut away any flaws and you get 4 good corners.